onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - 1 She can cook.
 - 2 I can't hear you.
-- 3 They cant come to the party.
+- 3 They can't come to the party.
 - 4 Can you see my glasses anywhere?
 - 5 You can't always get what you want.
 - 6 Can you do the homework?